Convert Bit Rate of Songs on iOS Devices with iTunes

 iTunes now allows you to convert higher bit rate songs to three options: 128 kbps, 192 kbps, and 256 kbps.
 Enabling this option lets you save storage space on an iPhone, iPod touch, or iPad by compressing the music stored on the device.
-Here’s how to do this:
+While intense audiofiles and those who want the absolute highest audio quality of their music will probably not want to use this feature due to the compression, most of us can’t tell the auditory difference between how a 256kbps AAC file vs a 192kbps ACC file sounds, thus it makes sense for many users to use.
+To use this feature, you’ll need iTunes and an iOS device, here’s what you’ll need to do:

 - Connect an iPhone, iPad, or iPod touch to the computer and launch iTunes